Report: Another Panasonic battery plant in play for Oklahoma

 Oklahoma shares a border with Texas, home to Tesla's car and battery production facilities.

-Mayes County commissioners earlier this year approved a 12-year, $300 million tax increment financing district (TIF) in anticipation of the project.
+Mayes County commissioners approved a 12-year, $300 million tax increment financing district earlier this year in anticipation of the project.
 Challenged in court, that TIF now will be placed on the November ballot for voters to decide, Tom Sawyer, the attorney who spearheaded that effort, said Monday in an email.

-Video: Gov. Kevin Stitt talks about the "state of the state" at a Tulsa Regional Chamber event.